kleong153/laravel-ir-captcha/README.md

 You can set this command in cron job to regularly clear expired files.

-## Note For Frontend Framework On Different Domains
+## ⚠️⚠️ Note For Frontend Framework On Different Domains ⚠️⚠️
-### CSRF Exclusion
-When using this package with frontend running on different domain (such as a Next.js app embedding captcha verification page via an iframe), CSRF protection may block requests due to cross-origin restrictions.
+When using this package with frontend hosted on different domain (such as a Next.js app embedding captcha verification page via an iframe), there are a few important things to keep in mind:

+### ⚠️ CSRF Exclusion
+CSRF protection may block requests due to cross-origin restrictions.
 To allow verification requests from the iframe to bypass CSRF validation, you can explicitly exclude the verification endpoint:
 ```php
 // bootstrap/app.php
 ->withMiddleware(function (Middleware $middleware) {